mationic/userscripts/Reddit - Top Comments Preview.readme.md

 If you don't care about the new features and just want the normal comment preview, you can disable the new menu buttons in the options part of the script.
 There is also an option to change the comment sorting now.

+--
+*v1.86*

+When autoloadeding, the new comments will now be added the bottom of the entry.
+Comments added through clicking will still be added to the top.

+You can adjust the position of the comments (for each expando type seperately if you want to) in the options of the script.

-Please notice that the comment autoloading produces a lot of over-hat and therefore can cause a lot of traffic in the background.
-A new loaded page on Reddit produces lots of comment-requests at once.
+Please note that the comment autoloading produces over-hat and  can cause a lot of traffic.
+A new loaded page on Reddit produces lots of comment requests at once.
 That will cause some requests to fail.
 Currently every request will just be repeated until success.
 That may take a while sometimes.
-You should disable the autoloading if Reddit already has connection problems.
-Otherwise it will produce more and more repeating requests, causing even more stress for the server (similar to a small DOS-Attack).
+If Reddit already has connection problems, you should disable autoloading.
+It will produce more and more repeating requests, causing even more stress for the server.